liveview-native/scratchboard/README.md

 ### SwiftUI Test Bed

-On the iOS client, a catalogue of various SwiftUI components can be viewed at `/swift-ui-test-bed`:
+On the iOS client, a catalogue of various SwiftUI modifiers can be viewed at `/swiftui-modifiers`:

 ![SwiftUI Test Bed](./guides/001-swift-ui-test-bed.png)